shoaibsaikat/Office-Management-PHP/README.md

 # Office-Management-PHP
 This Office management app is different from the others and made totally in a new design.
-Made only usinng raw PHP in mind, no UI framework will be added to this app except jQuery.
+Made only using raw PHP in mind, no UI framework will be added to this app except jQuery.

 Features:
 1. User profile